Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 The Why

 Agentic AI will work differently than human software of the past.
-SuperTrucker and Common Ground are built with AI-first architecture — not human workflows with AI bolted on after the fact.
+SuperTrucker and Engine are built with AI-first architecture — not human workflows with AI bolted on after the fact.
 That's why we can replace the stack.
 Nobody building on human-era architecture can catch up without starting over.

 Where This Goes Next